Hi everyone =)

 Tangsooyeuk – This was my first time trying Korean style sweet and sour pork, I’m more accustomed to the Chinese style.
 When comparing the two, the Korean style one was crispier, since the pork pieces weren’t entirely covered in the wet sauce.
 Talking about sweet and sour, this one was more sour and tangy.

 Tangyungchae – Chilled mung bean jelly mixed with vegetables.
-It had a thick, crunchy texture – kind of like eating cartilage (Yes, I have had cartilage before… judge me if you want!).
+It had a thick, crunchy texture – kind of like eating cartilage.
 This dish was nice, light, and refreshing.